 A study in 2007 showed that 94 percent of doctors had a relationship with industry, 83% received gifts, and 28% received payments for professional services such as consulting or research.

-Of the physicians reporting industry relationships, 60% were involved in medical education, and 40% in creating clinical practice guidelines.
-By 2001, industry had become the major source of research and development funding, accounting for 55 to 60% of some $100 billion annually.
-Commercial funding for continuing medical education (CME) has also increased; industry now pays for more than a third of all CME offerings.
+Of the physicians reporting industry relationships, 60% were involved in medical education, and 40% created clinical practice guidelines.
+By 2001, the industry had become the major source of research and development funding, accounting for 55 to 60% of some $100 billion annually.
+Commercial funding for continuing medical education (CME) has also increased; the industry now pays for more than a third of all CME offerings.

-So basically every doctor in the country will now have his private partnerships and financials available to the world.
-Seems like this is a complete waste of time and will cause more harm than good.
+So basically, every doctor in the country will now have their private partnerships and financials available to the world.
+It seems like this is a complete waste of time and will cause more harm than good.

 When does the Sunshine Act start?

-CMS is requiring manufacturers and GPOs to start collecting data on Aug.
+CMS requires manufacturers and GPOs to start collecting data on Aug.
 1. These groups must submit data collected between Aug.
 1 and the end of 2013 to CMS by March 31, 2014.

 - OTC drugs and class I and II medical devices, such as elastic bandages and suture materials;